-Dr. Morgan’s research has been published in the Review of Research in Higher Education, the Journal of Diversity in Higher Education, the NASPA Journal of Women and Higher Education, and the eJournal of Public Affairs.
+Dr. Morgan’s research has been published in the Journal of Higher Education, Review of Research in Higher Education, the Journal of Diversity in Higher Education, the NASPA Journal of Women and Higher Education, and the eJournal of Public Affairs.
 Additionally, Demetri's work has been shared at national conferences including the Association for the Study of Higher Education (ASHE) and the American Educational Research Association (AERA).

-For CHEGC, Dr. Morgan works to organize and manage operations to facilitate development and long-term success.
+For CHEGC, Dr. Morgan works to organize and manage operations to facilitate the development of the collaborative's agenda and long-term success.

 Raquel M. Rall, Ph.D.